RobdeJong/working-with-user-properties/active-directory-working-with-user-properties.md

 #### Which properties should I never sync?

 ### How can I remove synced properties and their values for Azure Active Directory?
+If you want to remove the value of a built-in property and make sure it does not flow in the future, you need create a custom rule instead.
+For more details on how to do that, please refer to [this article](https://docs.microsoft.com/en-us/azure/active-directory/connect/active-directory-aadconnectsync-change-the-configuration#other-common-attribute-flow-changes).

 ## How do I provision user properties to a SaaS application?

 ### Which user properties should I provision?
+Every SaaS application can have their own specific requirements for which user properties they need to receive, and which user properties can be used optionally.
+You must consult the provider of the SaaS app for details.
+Fortunately, Auzre Active Directory comes with many SaaS application pre-configured and you can inspect the Saas app's Provisioning and Single Sign-On settings to see which properties a particular SaaS app requires.
+If you are configuring a custom built SaaS ap you must consult the organization that built the app.

+In the below paragraph we will use a popular SaaS app, "ServiceNow", to demonstrate how you can configure your Azure environment for a SaaS app.

 ### Step-by-step example: How to configure Azure Active Directory so I can sync users from on premises Active Directory to ServiceNow